ifeanyimuogbo/jur-profile-builder/README.md

 #### ii.
 If I had a month
  - I'd write unit and integration tests.
  - I'd run snapshot tests
+ - I'd ensure a11y and ensure best development practices
+ - I'd ensure full responsiveness
+ - I'd extend it's features

 ### d.
 URL to the deployed App: https://jur-profile-builder.netlify.app/
-Home page: "/" /
+- Home page: "/"
-View Profile: "/view-profile/:id" where id is email address of user/ Edit Profile: "/edit-profile" to create a new user profile and "/edit-profile/:id" to edit an existing profile
+- View Profile: "/view-profile/:id" where id is email address of user
+ - Edit Profile: "/edit-profile" to create a new user profile and "/edit-profile/:id" to edit an existing profile